astudentsguidetocs/astudentsguidetocs.github.io/draft/chapters/introduction/buildingblocks.md

 [^ref2]: I have a keyboard with about a hundred ducks over all of the keycaps.
 Yes, really.

-[^ref3]: Especially not a Mac, but I am always encouraging Mac over Windows, especially because you get that builtin unix terminal so you don't have to deal with PowerShell shenanigans.
+[^ref3]: Especially not a Mac, but I am always encouraging Mac over Windows, especially because you get that builtin UNIX terminal so you don't have to deal with PowerShell shenanigans.